 Automatically billed products or services plans – in which the consumer or business agrees to receive and be billed for products or services on a continuing basis – are permitted.

 The marketer must clearly inform the consumer or business of all material terms and obligations in the original marketing communication, including whether there is a right to cancel.

-Any material change in the products or services offered to a consumer or business who has previously consented to be automatically billed for those products or services must require the marketer to obtain new consent.
-Such new consent may be inferred from the consumer or business’ acceptance or use of the products or services, provided that the consumer or business has a meaningful opportunity to decline the services without incurring cost or further obligation.
+Any material change in the products or services offered to a consumer or business who has previously agreed to be automatically billed for those products or services requires the marketer to obtain new consent.
+Such new consent should be explicit and preferably in writing.
+Consent may not be inferred from the customer's behaviour, including payment for the goods or services.

 I17 Unordered Products and Services

 Marketers must not send unsolicited products or services to a consumer or business for which they invoice, bill or otherwise demand payment.
 Consumers or businesses have no obligation in respect of the use or disposal of unordered products or services.